SoulBeaver/kindinium/README.md

 This client is written in Kotlin and is fully functional, allowing you to jump right in, write a bot, and smash those heroes in epic battle!

+## What does it offer?

+Kindinium boasts:

+- Training and Arena mode
+- Customization of training mode (number of turns, map)
+- A MetaBoard.
+It analyzes the json board and gives you information on the locations of heroes, mines, and taverns

 ## What do I need?

 If you haven't registered yourself yet, please head to the [Vindinium Registration Page](http://vindinium.org/register)